 Adding multiple objects at once can also affect performance, as can duplicating lots of objects at once.
 Instead, we recommend adding and duplicating objects one at a time while collaborating with larger groups.

-6. Avoid larger GIFs during larger collaborative sessions
+Avoid GIFs during large collaborative sessions

-If you are running a session with over 20+ participants, we recommend that collaborators refrain from using large GIF files.
+If you are running a session with over 20 participants, we recommend that collaborators refrain from using large GIF files.